 Stay away from buying your gear in a store that doesn’t specialise in sports.

 Again, this will vary greatly depending on the factors mentioned previously.
 If you are looking for the best quality training available, there are current and former world champions that teach one on one muay thai lessons for over $100 per session.
 The services they provide can vary from fight training, to weight loss, to life coaching.
 If you are simply looking to get fit and lose some weight, but don’t have the budget, you may be better suited to personal trainer who isn’t a world champion, but in the long run the process may be slower.

 BE AWARE of regular personal trainers that claim to be able to teach you to fight.
 You don’t want to fall into the trap of thinking you are able to defend yourself, but really the techniques you have been shown don’t work, because your trainer is incompetent and inexperienced.
 The best way to avoid this is to ask for “real fight experience”.
 Stay away from people who claim to have “over 1000 street fights” or make any other outlandish claims without anything to back it up.

 Questions you should be asking are:

 “Have you ever fought in the ring?”
 And “Where did you learn Muay Thai?”
-If they have never fought in the ring, or trained other successful fighters, stay away from them.
+If they have never fought in the ring, or never trained other successful fighters, stay away from them.
 And if they learned at a Kung-fu school, but are going to teach you Muay Thai, you should consider other trainers.
-Of course there will be the odd exception to these suggestions, and there will occasionally be a phenomenal teacher who has never set foot in a ring, but if you no prior experience in the sport yourself, use these suggestions to help you make your decision about a trainer.
+Of course there will be the odd exception to these suggestions, and there will occasionally be a phenomenal teacher who has never set foot in a ring, but if you have no prior experience in the sport yourself, use these suggestions to help you make your decision about a trainer.

 If you are still unsure about which gym you want to attend, most will offer a free trial lesson, or you can pay casual rates to try before you commit.
 It is frowned upon in the sport to frequently change gyms, so it is best to find one you like first, then stick with it.